syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 Date-time axis [`interval`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/interval.html) property can be customize using double value.

-for example,if render a series with data time axis it show x axis labels in year if you give the interval value in double it shows as month
+For example, if rendering a series with data time axis it shows x-axis labels in the year if you give the interval value in double it shows as month.

 {% highlight dart %}